 Letter of Invitation 3

 Guidelines and Important Information 4

 Tentative Klondike Schedule 7

 Suggested Equipment 8

 Hints for Winter Camping 9

-Cooking Contest Information 12
+Cooking Contest Information 13

-Directions and Map to Campground 13
+Directions and Map to Campground 14

-Parking Permit 13
+Parking Permit 14

-Campground Map 13
+Campground Map 15

-Unit Roster 14
+Unit Roster

-Navigation note : Timberline Camporees and Klondike frequently feature GPS navigation and orienteering, please bring at least one GPS for each of your youth patrols.
-If presented with coordinates those will be in the standard World Geodetic System (WGS) 1984 mapping projection.
-The Timberline District Activities Committee invites you to take part in the Timberline District Klondike Derby to be held in February.
-The Klondike Derby will take place at Reverend's Ridge campground in Golden Gate Canyon.
+The Timberline District Activities Committee invites you to take part in the 2019 Timberline District Klondike to be held February 23 - 25, 2019.
+The Klondike will take place at Reverend's Ridge campground in Golden Gate Canyon.